tien-ngnvan/MRO_craw/src/features/Readme.txt

 # Task's title: Crawl data information from one category: Thiet bi chieu sang

+# How to get chrome version
++ Run chromeversion file to know your version
++ Go to this link to choose the chrome driver https://googlechromelabs.github.io/chrome-for-testing/#stable

 # Task's description:
 + Crawl item's links
 + Use the links to crawl item's informations and preprocess them